 Individual Appointments FAQs

-How to Book an Individual Appointment?
+How do I book an Individual Appointment?

 One-hour individual appointments are available for any student and are held via Zoom.
 To book an individual Learning Skills appointment please click on the button below.

 None of these appointment times work for me?

 How do I find the Zoom link for the appointment?